 A thesis must be in the English language and should, as far as humanly possible, be written in plain and comprehensible English.
-Good syntax and punctuation is vital.
+Good syntax and punctuation are vital.

-Students should not think that because they are writing an academic thesis they must use long and complicated sentences.
+You should not think that because you are writing an academic thesis you must use long and complicated sentences.
 Rather, the principal goal of a scientific writer is to communicate clearly, which is often achieved through the use of simple but well-crafted use of language.